 National Evaluation Platforms

-The National Evaluation Platform equips national decision-makers with tools, skills, and information to evaluate health and nutrition programs by identifying, systematically compiling, and rigorously analyzing data from diverse sources.
-Empowered with evidence, countries can make strategic decisions that will achieve maximum health and nutrition impact.
+The National Evaluation Platform (NEP) equips government decision-makers with the tools and skills to critically evaluate the state of maternal, newborn, and child health and nutrition (MNCH&N) in their countries.
+Empowered with evidence, policy and program leaders can make strategic decisions that lead to maximum health and nutrition impact for women and children.

 The National Evaluation Platform is a